Spyyydi/AssToSrtConverter/README.md

 ![mainActorsSelectorWithActors_batchImportCreatorTab](images/mainActorsSelectorWithActors_batchImportCreatorTab.jpg)<br>

 - `Save to file` button will save main actors to `Actors main.txt` file in `Actors to import` subfolder<br>
-*If form closed without saving to file, main actors will be saved when new folder imported, same folder reloaded, or application closed*
+*If form closed without saving to file, main actors will be saved when new folder imported, same folder reloaded, or application closed*<br>
+- Checkbox state affects only generated timings (more about it in [Generate timings](#generate-timings) section)
 - While form opened you can change selected items in `ASS files list`
 <br>